 Over time, different publishing communities have established and documented standards for the style and grammar they prefer in their publications.
 These standards are called style guides.
 Generally, Crowd Supply’s documentation uses the standards described in the Associated Press’s (AP) style guide.
 If you’re already familiar with another style (MLA, Chicago, etc.), it’s fine to use that.
 The most important thing is that you choose and adhere to some style standard.

 If a question about syntactical, grammatical, or lexical practice comes up, refer to the AP guide first.
-If you don’t have a copy of (or online subscription to) the AP guide, you can almost always find an answer to a specific question by searching the web directly (e.g., search on “AP style capitalization”).
-If you can’t find an answer, please ask Fred or anyone else at Crowd Supply and we’ll help you figure it out.
+If you don’t have a copy of (or online subscription to) the AP guide, you can almost always find an answer to a specific question by searching the web directly (e.g., search on “AP style capitalization").
+If you can’t find an answer, please ask your Crowd Supply project manager and we’ll help you figure it out.

 That said, please don’t get too hung up on using correct style.
 We’d rather have you submit good information that doesn’t conform to a guide than no information at all.
 We are always happy to help you with the prose, and promise not to judge or use a red pen!